Skip to main content

 Create opportunities for meaningful conversations during meetings or breaks with colleagues.
 This can be as simple as asking someone their perspective or opinion on whatever is being discussed.

-Thought leaders are experts in a specific field who present new ideas and influence other people.
+Thought leaders are experts in specific fields who present new ideas and influence other people.
 Networking with these industry leaders can bring fresh perspectives and innovative ideas to your organization.

 You can network with thought leaders by: